The impact of blue light on sleep: science versus marketing

 Marketing and the claims

 However, some experts, such as Dutch researcher Merijn van de Laar, argue that the evidence for the effectiveness of these glasses on sleep quality and duration in clinical studies is still limited.
-This raises the question of whether these glasses actually contribute to better sleep or whether we are dealing with a clever marketing ploy.
+This raises the question of whether these glasses actually contribute to better sleep or whether we are dealing with a clever marketing ploy here.

 What can we believe?

-It would be more realistic to educate consumers about the limited evidence and encourage them to take a holistic approach to better sleep, such as getting enough daylight, managing light wisely in the evenings, reducing screen exposure and improving sleep hygiene.
+It would be more realistic to educate consumers about the limited evidence and encourage them to take a holistic approach to better sleep, such as getting enough daylight, using light wisely in the evenings, reducing screen exposure and improving sleep hygiene.

 Theory versus practice

 Part of the problem lies in the difference between theory and practice.
 Where it seems to make theoretical sense, clinical research does not yet show significant improvement when using these glasses.
-This may be due to the fact that other factors, such as the placebo effect, the amount of light you are exposed to during the day and sensitivity to light in the evening can affect the results.
+This may be due to the fact that other factors, such as the placebo effect, the amount of light you are exposed to during the day and sensitivity to light in the evening, can affect the results.
 Therefore, it is recommended to take in enough natural light especially during the day, limit the use of bright light at night and switch to warmer light.

 What does this mean to you?